vimeo/VimeoUpload/README.md

     operation.start()
 ```

 Next, use VimeoUpload's `ExportOperation` to export a copy of the [PHAsset](https://developer.apple.com/library/prerelease/ios/documentation/Photos/Reference/PHAsset_Class/index.html).
-You can then use the resulting `url` to [obtain an upload ticket](#obtaining-an-upload-ticket).
+You can then use the resulting `url` to [start your upload](#start-your-upload).

 ```Swift
     let exportSession = ... // The export session you just generated (see above)